excellalabs/azure-stream-analysis/README.md

 # Real Time Data Streaming of Raspberry PI and Twitter Data

-Setting up near-real time data pipelines in Azure, with Azure Stream Analytics allows one to quickly scale and perform advanced analytics on moving data.
-The following repository demonstrates how we easily utilize the following Azure components to easily spin up a data pipeline to stream data from multiple sources using serverless functionality in Azure.
+Setting up real time data pipelines in Azure, with Azure Stream Analytics allows one to quickly scale and perform advanced analytics on a moving data stream.
+The following repository demonstrates how we easily can utilize various Azure services to easily spin up a data pipeline to stream data from multiple sources using serverless functionality in Azure.

 ### Technologies utilized in this repo
 * Azure Logic Apps